- Preparation of the data

 In those cases in which there has been scribal alteration, we encode by means of the <app> tag all of the possible readings.

-The literal representation is picked out in teal, and the original underlying reading is available by means of a mouseover.
+The original representation is picked out in teal, and the altered reading is available by means of a mouseover.

 In the transcriptions, the basic physical features of the manuscript page (column breaks, line breaks etc.) have been respected and other bibliographical features (initials etc.) have been picked out in size and colour (though not always as an exact equivalent of the manuscript).
 Where the manuscript is damaged or there are lacunae, this is also marked visually.